rmrfslashbin/python-check-ssl-expire/README.md

 # python-check-ssl-expire
-Returns the number of days till an SSL cert expires
+Returns the number of days till an SSL cert expires.

 ## Use